-Theo Kuppens, Electrotek Managing Director explained “As a major industry supplier we saw that alarm fatigue was a key issue to be addressed.
-Our unique INDUNA wireless Nurse Call System stands alone in the marketplace.
-Easy to install, use and maintain our solution engineering now has the capacity to refurbish, enhance or add value to any existing Nurse Call System.”
+Theo explained “Alarm Fatigue’ has steadily emerged as a priority safety concern due to the continuing development of alarm systems.
+Addressing this problem is greatly benefitting the nursing profession.
+Our intelligent range of INDUNA Nurse Call System(1) and Real-Time Location System (RTLS) (1)) stand alone in the marketplace.
+Easy to use, install, and maintain our Australian solution engineering now has the capacity to refurbish, enhance or add value to any existing Systems.”